majrdotapp/com/hiring/active/operations.md

 6. Tackle the natural challenges that come with building a company - a willingness to jump into any problem and start looking for solutions
 7. Integrity, high-trust, accounability as you deal with confidential information across company functions

 This is a contract/freelance role.
-Contingent on funding, this role has the potential of becoming full-time.
+Contingent on funding, this role has the potential of becoming full-time - taking the foundational work and turning into the company's culture.

 **Basic requirements:**
 1. Bachelor degree or above